Only independent coffee shops for a month?

 - Look Mum No Hands – Old Street, London

-- Workshop – Clerkenwell Road, London
+- Workshop – Clerkenwell Road, London (now closed)

-- Temptations – Clerkenwell Road, London
+- Temptations – Clerkenwell Road, London (now closed)

 - Piccolo Deli – Goswell Road, London